-Ken founded Fisher Investments in 1979, which is now a multi-billion dollar money management firm serving large institutions and high net worth individuals globally.
-He currently serves as Executive Chairman and Co-Chief Investment Officer.
+Ken Fisher founded Fisher Investments in 1979, which is now a $165-plus billion investment adviser and money management firm serving large institutions, high net worth individuals and small business retirement plans globally.
+By most standards, it is the world’s largest pure ‘40 Act Investment Adviser.
+He was CEO for 37 years and now serves as Executive Chairman and Co-Chief Investment Officer.

-His prestigious Forbes “Portfolio Strategy” column ran from 1984 through 2016, making Ken the longest continuously running columnist in the magazine’s history.
+Ken’s prestigious Forbes “Portfolio Strategy” column ran monthly for 32 1/2 years until 12/31/2016, making Ken the longest continuously running columnist in the magazine’s history.

 He writes monthly, native language columns in major media organs spanning Western Europe and Asia, including Germany’s Focus Money; Denmark’s leading business newspaper, Børsen; the Netherlands’ largest newspaper, De Telegraaf; Switzerland’s leading business paper, Handelszeitung; Spain’s largest business website and newspaper, elEconomista; Italy’s third largest newspaper and number one business paper, Il Sole 24 Ore; France’s L’Opinion; Belgium’s La Libre; Austria’s Trend; Caixin—often called the “Bloomberg of China”; the Hong Kong Economic Journal; Taiwan’s Business Weekly; South Korea’s largest business paper, Chosun Mint; Japan’s Diamond Weekly; and Singapore’s The Business Times.
 In America, he writes in Real Clear Markets.com and is active on social media.